Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 * Have Podman installed and configured
 * Allow IMS access via SSH key

+Each system is unique and the node chosen to run remote jobs needs to be manually configured based on the requirements and capabilities of the system and that particular node.
+It is not possible to list all the configuration steps to optimize a particular node, the directions below are only intended to make a minimally functional remote node.
+Much better performance may be possible with custom configuration by a system administrator who is familiar with the configuration and capabilities of the system.

+Some things to consider are:

+1. Volume mounts.

+    There needs to be adequate space on the node to handle the images that are being created or customized on the remote node.
+The faster the volume access, the faster the image customization.
+Ways to improve performance beyond the mounts described below can include:

+    * If there are local disk drives on the node, use them.
+    * If there is a lot of RAM available, create volumes from memory.
+    * If lustre is available, use lustre mounts.

+1. Network access.

+    The package repositories that are needed for image creation and customization are located in Nexus within the Kubernetes system.
+The remote node must be able to access Nexus in order to function.

 ### Use an existing compute node

 This will add processes to the node being used as a remote build node.
 The system administrator